Darkone83/oxfp/README.md

   Override the default Xbox logic with custom color mapping for Red, Green, and Orange states on both LEDs.

 - **Advanced Animation Modes:**
-  Select from 7 dynamic RGB effects, each with customizable per-LED colors (where applicable) and adjustable speed.
+  Select from 10 dynamic RGB effects, each with customizable per-LED colors (where applicable) and adjustable speed.

+- **Expanability:**
+  Add 2 extra WS2812-compatible LED strips for more flair.
+LED strips will reflect LEDS on the OXFP.

 - **Global Brightness Control:**
   Adjust the overall LED brightness live from the web interface.